 Kentucky Rental Agreement

-A Kentucky rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Kentucky landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+A Kentucky rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Kentucky landlord-tenant law governs and regulates these agreements.

 Kentucky Rental Agreement Types